THE RAVENSGATE CHRONICLES: UNHOLY AWAKENING

-I didn’t argue and suspiciously took her word on the matter.
+Perhaps it was just a raccoon like Sandy said, and my imagination was toying with me because of the old Victorian house.
+I didn’t argue further, but I was still uneasy.
 We walked down to the first floor, and Sandy offered to show me the basement.

 “I transformed a small room downstairs in the cellar into an art studio.
 I’ll finally have the time and space to work on my sculptures.
 It’s where I keep the kiln, clay, plaster, and marble.
-I’m working on a few pieces now actually.”
+I’m working on some pieces now actually.”

 Before she opened the basement door, which was in the hall across from the bathroom and between the kitchen and sanctuary, my cell phone rang.
 It was work, so I took the call.
 My private security company was having a legal issue.
-There had been an attempt on a client’s life, and I was needed in Detroit.
+There had been an attempt on a client’s life, and I was needed back at the office.